nortustecnologia/ieex/README.md

 ## Como usar?

-Chamar explicitamente a função "is_valid?" do módulo "IEEx", passando como parâmetro a inscrição estudual e a UF do estado que será validado.
+Chamar explicitamente a função "is_valid?" do módulo "IEEx", passando como parâmetro a inscrição estadual e a UF do estado que será validado.

 Exemplo:
   - IEEx.is_valid?("332.88892-76", "pr")